2020PB/police-brutality/reports/Oregon.md

 At 5:20, the filmer asks an officer for his number.
 The officer shows the number on his helmet and the filmer then identifies him.
 The officer then ignores him.
 At 6:15, a second officer approaches.
 He and the recognized officer then arrest the journalist.

 He has allegedly been charged with assault of a police officer, interference with a police officer, resisting arrest and disorderly conduct.
-These charges have not been publicly verified by the Portland Police Bureau or the journalist.
+A screenshot of his charges is included in the 4th link.

 tags: journalist, threaten, arrest